D-grimut/Knowledge_AI/README.md

 - entity_linking.py
   - Python file to link Wikidata URLs to the topics found in the plain text files.
-  - It filters the data to specific needs of the program
+  - It filters the data to the specific needs of the program

 - topic_triple_gen.py
   - Python file to create the finalized triples for the knowledge base.